-TIA is spearheading a Domestic Tourism Working Group to help operators to maximise the value operators get from domestic travel.
+TIA leads a Domestic Tourism Working Group to help New Zealand tourism organisations maximise the value they get from domestic travel.

 Domestic tourism has a big part to play in encouraging regional dispersal and smoothing out seasonality, two of the industry’s thorniest challenges.